Philip Melvill

-Philip Melvill (7 April 1762 – 27 October 1811) was a nineteenth-century philanthropist of Falmouth, Cornwall.
+Philip Melvill (7 April 1762 – 27 October 1811) was a Scottish philanthropist and patriarch of the Melvill family of Falmouth, Cornwall.

 He was born in 1762 in Dunbar, in East Lothian on the southeast coast of Scotland.

 Military service

-He served in India, as a lieutenant in the 73rd regiment in the war against Hyder Ali's forces.
+Melvill served in India, as a lieutenant in the 73rd regiment in the war against Hyder Ali's forces.
 In 1780, he was wounded and captured.
 He was held prisoner for four years under bad conditions.
 On his release, he was promoted to captain.
 However, he was still very ill and stayed with his brother in Bengal until 1786, when he was much recovered.

-On his return to England in 1797, he was appointed the commander of an invalid company based on Guernsey, where he married Miss Elizabeth Dobree.
+On his return to England in 1797, he was appointed the commander of an invalid company based on Guernsey, where he married Elizabeth Dobrée.
 He set up a school for the children of soldiers in his command.

 He was then appointed Lieutenant-Governor of Pendennis Castle and served until 1811.
 He formed the Pendennis Volunteer Artillery, a local militia.

 Marriage and family

-He married Elizabeth (1770–1845), youngest daughter of Peter Dobrée of Beauregarde, Guernsey.

-They had nine children, including at least two daughters.
+Melvill married Elizabeth Carey Dobrée (1770–1845), youngest daughter of Peter Dobrée of Beauregarde, Guernsey, and Rachel Bonamy.
+They had nine children: